 Redwood burl poaching has also become an issue in the Kalmiopsis, as law enforcement in California's Redwood National and State parks have increased, bringing new poaching to Oregon's border.
 Poachers use old abandoned roads for the growing black market for redwood burls, destroying Oregon's remaining redwoods.

-Sign our petition to protect these areas from mining, and give the Kalmiopsis the permanent protect it deserves.
-Or you can call Senator Ron Wyden at (503) 326-7525 and encourage him to protect the Kalmiopsis wildlands. (or send him an e-mail here).
+Call Senator Ron Wyden at (503) 326-7525 and encourage him to protect the Kalmiopsis wildlands. (or send him an e-mail here).

 Plant list for the Rough & Ready Creek Watershed.
 It's longer than anywhere else in Oregon and impressive with plants found nowhere else!